If you're new to Mesos

 If you’re making a functional change to the code, then you should build Mesos first.
 Once you have the Mesos source code on your local machine, you can install the necessary dependencies and build it.
 Instructions for this process can be found in the building page.
 Note that the

-bootstrap script in the repository’s root directory will install git hooks which will help you adhere to Mesos style when committing.
+./support/setup-dev.sh script will install git hooks which will help you adhere to Mesos style when committing.

 Find a Problem to Solve